 - Citrus fruits - can be found in spicy Mediterranean dishes like tagines, orange and lemon for example

 - Meat – the fattier the meat, the greater potential it could have to cause heartburn - lamb-based curries perhaps

 - Cooking oils or butter - such as ghee, which is used in many curries

 The best way to avoid spicy foods, particularly those with known potential heartburn triggers, is to check the ingredients on the packaging first.
 But if you're eating out, you may need to ask restaurant staff or the chef - or even your host if you're at a friend's dinner party.
 And should you feel heartburn coming on whilst eating, it's advisable to stop or at least pause for a while.
 Prevention is surely preferable to suffering heartburn and then needing to treat it, especially if you're dining out.

 But perhaps you've recently been affected by heartburn for the first time.
 Or maybe you suffered because you were not sure if your meal would affect you or not.
 Whatever the situation, if there's a next time, at least you can rely on some fast relief with Gaviscon Double Action.

 Whenever you need heartburn or indigestion relief, Gaviscon Double Action gets to work instantly to create a physical barrier to acid in the form of a protective layer on top of the stomach contents.
 This helps to stop acid passing up the oesophagus (gullet or food pipe) where it could otherwise irritate the lining of the oesophagus and cause the hot pain of heartburn.
-Gaviscon soothes and cools the oesophagus and also neutralises acid.
-And it offers long lasting relief - lasting up to two times longer than other antacids.
+Gaviscon soothes and cools the oesophagus and also neutralises the acid.
+And it offers long-lasting relief - lasting up to two times longer than other antacids.